 No more falling off the edge of the world

 Here’s my number one favorite improvement of the RollerMouse Re:d – its rollerbar almost never runs out of space.
 How Contour accomplished this is beyond me.
-All I know is, it works.
+All I know is, that it works.

 With the old Free and Pro models, the rollerbar would very frequently bump into one end or the other of its track.
 There was a limit switch there to reset the cursor position each time, but this never really worked all that well.
 For one thing, the switch was “springy” – the rollerbar would bounce back from it, which could make it almost impossible to click on the very edge of the screen.

 There are no springy switches on the Re:d.
-This is nice, but it doesn’t really even matter, because the bar hardly ever reaches end of travel – even with multiple monitors!
+This is nice, but it doesn’t really even matter, because the bar hardly ever reaches the end of travel – even with multiple monitors!
 Again, don’t ask me how this is accomplished.
 Just enjoy it.
 I do.